On infinitely generated homology of Torelli groups: Auxiliary spectral sequences and

 For each~$m$, the basis of~$C_m$ consists of all~$P_M$, where $M\in\M_m$.
 Consider an arbitrary $\I_g$-orbit $\fN\subseteq\M_n$.
 Let $K_m(\mathfrak{N})\subseteq C_m$ be the subgroup generated by all~$P_M$ such that $M$ does not contain an oriented submulticurve belonging to~$\mathfrak{N}$.
 Obviously, $K_m(\mathfrak{N})$ is invariant under the action of~$\I_g$ and $K_*(\mathfrak{N})$ is a chain subcomplex of~$C_*$.
 Consider the quotient chain complex of $\I_g$-modules

 and denote its differential by~$\partial_{\mathfrak{N}}$.

 The group~$C_m^{\fN}$ is free abelian with the basis consisting of all~$P_M$ such that $M\in\M_m$ and $M$ contains a submulticurve belonging to~$\fN$.
 (With some abuse of notation, we denote the image of~$P_M$ under the projection $C_m\to C_m^{\fN}$ again by~$P_M$.)
 The group~$\I_g$ acts on~$C_m^{\fN}$ by permutations of the elements of this basis.
-Therefore the Cartan--Leray spectral sequence for the action of~$\I_g$ on~$C_*^{\fN}$ is well defined.
+Therefore the spectral sequence from Section~\ref{section_CL} for the action of~$\I_g$ on~$C_*^{\fN}$ is well defined.
 We denote this spectral sequence by~$E^*_{*,*}(\fN)$.
-By Fact~\ref{fact_natural}, the projection $C_*\to C_*^{\fN}$ induces the morphism of spectral sequences
+By Fact~\ref{fact_natural}, the projection $C_*\to C_*^{\fN}$ induces a morphism of spectral sequences

 Now, choose an oriented multicurve $N\in\fN$.
 Let $C_m^N\subseteq C_m^{\fN}$ be the subgroup generated by all~$P_M$ such that $M\in\M_m$ and $M$ contains~$N$.

 \begin{propos} Suppose that $\fN$ is perfect.
 Then $C_*^N$ is a chain subcomplex of~$C_*^{\fN}$ and